uvapl/terra/INSTALL_PY_PKG.md

 ```
 </details>

-Save the HTML code below locally in a file and open it in your browser.
-Simply fill in a
+Save the HTML code above locally in a file and open it in your browser.
+Simply
-package name.
-If it exists, the website will output all URLs that you need to
+fill in a package name and if it exists, the website will output all URLs that
-download.
+you need to download.
 For example, searching for `pandas` will yield:

 ```
 https://cdn.jsdelivr.net/pyodide/v0.25.1/full/pandas-1.5.3-cp311-cp311-emscripten_3_1_46_wasm32.whl